masamifujiwara/GoM_Gillnet_NMDS/README.md

 Nonmetric multidimensional scaling analysis of fish data from estuaries along the Texas coast.
-The work is associated with the following manuscript:

-Title:
+If you use this code, please cite our paper:

-Changes in Species Compositions of Fish in the Bays of Northwestern Gulf of Mexico
+Torres Ceron, M., M. Fujiwara, and F. Martinez-Andrade.
+2023.
+Changes in species compositions of fish in the bays of the Northwestern Gulf of Mexico.
+Frontiers in Marine Science 10, <10.3389/fmars.2023.1274771>.

 Authors:
 Milton Torres Ceron1,2, Masami Fujiwara1†, Fernando Martinez-Andrade3